Mandelkind/RepositoryKit/README.md

         - Parameters: An array of objects with all the entities that are not synchronized.
         - Returns: An ordered array of objects with the extra attributes, if it is needed.
     - Usage: just implementing it is enough to call the synchronize method.
-- Patchable repository (just for networking):
+- Patchable repository (only for networking):
     - Purpose: avoid sending unnecessary data when modifying resources.
     - API requirements:
         - Request: 'url/path/:id'.